-APERC collected and processed the 2016 annual energy supply and demand data from the 21 member economies.
-The APEC Energy Statistics 2016 and APEC Energy Handbook 2016 were published in October 2018.
+APERC collected and processed the 2017 annual energy supply and demand data from the 21 member economies.
+The APEC Energy Statistics 2017 and APEC Energy Handbook 2017 will be published in October 2018.

-On the fifth year of the EGEDA Training Program on Energy Statistics, APERC held the short-term course on 20-31 August 2018 while the middle-term course commenced on the same date and finished on 12 October 2018.
+On the sixth year of the EGEDA Training Program on Energy Statistics, APERC held the short-term course on 20-31 August 2018 while the middle-term course commenced on the same date and finished on 12 October 2018.